-Article 4.2 Nature of the examinations
+Article 4.2 Quality assurance of the examinations

 - 4.2.1 Every examination tests the knowledge, insight and skills of the student, as well as assessing the results of this testing. - 4.2.2 The questions and assignments of an examination are clear and unambiguous, and contain sufficient indications of the expected level of detail in the answers. - 4.2.3 The examination is appropriate and serves solely to establish whether the student has acquired the qualities determined beforehand to be the aim of the relevant component and which are specified in the e-prospectus. - 4.2.4 The examination is so specific that only students who have sufficient command of the material are able to answer the questions correctly.
 The examination is in tune with the level of the component. - 4.2.5 The questions and assignments of an examination are spread as equally as possible over the entire scope of the examination materials and are representative of the learning objectives in terms of their contents and form. - 4.2.6 The questions and assignments of the examinations are based strictly on the previously indicated examination materials, the nature and scope of which is generally made known before the start of the course that prepares students for the examination in question.
 The more precise scope of the examination materials is officially announced no later than 20 working days before the examination.
-If the course provesto be shorter than originally announced, the precise scope of the exam materials is announced on the first day of the course in question. - 4.2.7 The duration of each examination is such that students can reasonably be expected to have sufficient time to answer the questions and assignments.

-Article 4.3 Quality assurance of the examinations

-- 4.3.1 The procedure surrounding the quality of examinations is set by the Board of Examiners. - 4.3.2 The Board of Examiners randomly evaluates the validity, reliability and applicability of the examinations.
-The results of this evaluation will be discussed with the examiner or examiners. - 4.3.3 The Board of Examiners can investigate the validity, reliability and applicability of the examination when evaluations, complaints or results give cause to do so. - 4.3.4 The assessment of written examinations is based on pre-established written standards.
+If the course has a shorter duration than these 20 working days, the precise scope of the exam materials is announced on the first day of the course in question. - 4.2.7 The questions and assignments of an exam should be devised by at least two examiners (the four eyes principle). - 4.2.8 The duration of each examination is such that students can reasonably be expected to have sufficient time to answer the questions and assignments. - 4.2.9 Written tests will be assessed on the basis of pre-determined, written criteria. - 4.2.10 The procedure surrounding the quality assurance of examinations is set by the Board of Examiners. - 4.2.11 The Board of Examiners randomly evaluates the validity, reliability and applicability of the examinations.
+The results of this evaluation will be discussed with the examiner or examiners.

-- 4.3.5 The examiner(s) submit(s) a copy of each of the written examinations or written tests he (they) set(s), including the set questions and assignments, to the Board of Examiners. - 4.3.6 The evaluation or investigation as pursuant in 4.3.2 and 4.3.3 the Board of Examiners can be assisted by experts
+- 4.2.12 The Board of Examiners can investigate the validity, reliability and applicability of the examination when evaluations, complaints or results give cause to do so. - 4.2.13 The assessment of written examinations is based on pre-established written standards. - 4.2.14 The examiner(s) submit(s) a copy of each of the written examinations or written tests he (they) set(s), including the set questions and assignments, to the Board of Examiners. - 4.2.15 The evaluation or investigation as pursuant in 4.2.11 and 4.2.12 the Board of Examiners can be assisted by experts

-Article 4.4 Dates of examinations
+Article 4.3 Dates of examinations